sspanak/tt9/docs/user-manual.md

 Using "Delete", you can search for and delete misspelled words or others that you don't want in the dictionary.

 ### Compatibility Options & Troubleshooting
 For several applications or devices, it is possible to enable special options, which will make Traditional T9 work better with them.
-You can find them in Settings → Initial Setup, under the Compatibility section.
+You can find them at the end of each settings screen, under the Compatibility section.

 #### Alternative suggestion scrolling method
 On some devices, in Predictive Mode, you may not be able to see all suggestions, or may not be able to scroll the list to the end.
 The problem occurs sometimes on Android 9 or earlier.
 Enable the option, if you are experiencing this issue.

+_Available in: Settings → Appearance._

 #### Key repeat protection
 CAT S22 Flip and Qin F21 phones are known for their low-quality keypads, which degrade quickly over time and start registering multiple clicks for a single key press.
 You may notice this when typing or navigating the phone menus.

 For CAT phones the recommended setting is 50-75 ms. For Qin F21, try with 20-30 ms. If you are still experiencing the issue, increase the value a bit, but generally try to keep it as low as possible.

+_Available in: Settings → Keypad._

 _**Note:** The higher the value you set, the slower you will have to type.
 TT9 will ignore very quick key presses._